stfil-io/metalink-filecoin/packages/snap/README.md

 ### Steps for usage

 #### Install snap
-Install snap by calling enableMetaLinkFilecoinSnap from @stfil/metalink-filecoin-adapter package.
+Install snap by calling `enableMetaLinkFilecoinSnap` from `@stfil/metalink-filecoin-adapter` package.

 This will prompt the user to:
 * accept the snap installation
 * accept all snap permissions

-This function accepts the configuration object for defining network properties, the same as configure method from `Filecoin Snap API`.
+This function accepts the configuration object for defining network properties, the same as configure method from `MetaLinkFilecoin Snap API`.
 After successful installation, it will return `MetaLinkFilecoinSnap` object.

-### Invoke Filecoin Snap API
+### Invoke MetaLinkFilecoin Snap API
 `MetaLinkFilecoinSnap` object has an exposed method for obtaining API `getApi`.

 For more details about exposed API see [API documentation](https://github.com/stfil-io/metalink-filecoin/blob/main/packages/types/README.md).